Politics of Slovakia

 Politics of Slovakia takes place in a framework of a parliamentary representative democratic republic, with a multi-party system.
 Legislative power is vested in the parliament and it can be exercised in some cases also by the government or directly by citizens.

 Executive power is exercised by the government led by the Prime Minister.
 The Judiciary is independent of the executive and the legislature.
 The President is the head of the state.
+According to the V-Dem Democracy indices Slovakia was 2023 the 18th most electoral democratic country in the world.

 History

-Before the 1989 revolution, Czechoslovakia was a socialist dictatorship ruled by the Communist Party of Czechoslovakia, technically together with the coalition of the so-called National Front.
+Before the Velvet Revolution, Czechoslovakia was a socialist dictatorship ruled by the Communist Party of Czechoslovakia, technically together with the coalition of the so-called National Front.
 Before the free democratic elections could take place after the revolution, a transitional government was created.